emanuelenencioni/robot-guide/README.md

 # Code from other repositories
 The code for the utils.py file, like the code for A* and Best First Search was taken from the repository https://github.com/aimacode.

-graph* indicates the version of the algorithm used.
-This uses a closed list to store already explored nodes so that they are not explored again.
+_* indicates the version of the algorithm used.
+This uses a closed list to store already explored nodes so that they are not explored again._